Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 Before: "Phone Case for iPhone 15 Pro Max Case Protective Case Drop Protection"

-Issue: "Case" repeated 4 times; lacks differentiation.
+Issue: "Case" repeated 4 times; lacks differentiation from every other case.

 After: "ArmorMax iPhone 15 Pro Max Case, Shock-Absorbing, MagSafe Compatible, Midnight Black"